fjvallarino/monomer/tasks.md

     - Improve gradient fill location (upper corner instead of lower).
       - Prefer line separator instead of longer gradient.
 Safer choice.
     - Fix radius/border size when viewport is smaller.

-Next
-  - Think about rendering with custom beginFrame for some widgets
     - Fix imageRepeatX and imageRepeatY
+      - It was working correctly.
+Added a minor comment in the widget's doc.
     - Check missing pixels in borders?
+      - Could not replicate.
+Issue with top pixel on macOS still remains.

+Next
+  - Validate split component works as expected.
+Code improvements?
+  - Check numericField drag/select behavior.
+Can they coexist?
+Click giving focus as in others?
   - Remove dpr calculations from NanoVGRenderer.
   - Document themes and how widgets use them.
   - Avoid building examples when used as a library.